 Note: Your Cash App pin and your Cash Card pin are one and the same

-1. Did I Get Scammed On Cash App If Someone Sends Me Money?
+1. Did I Get Scammed If Someone I don’t know Sends Me Money on Cash App?

 A person can make a mistake when sending money on Cash App, with the effect of the cash increasing your Cash App balance.
 While not all such transactions are fraudulent, you can easily be a target for a money-flipping scam, with cash as bait.

-To be on the safe side, block the sender, review the transaction, contact Cash App Customer Care, and depending on their advice, you can refund the money.
+To be on the safe side, block the sender, review the random cash app deposit, contact Cash App Customer Care, and depending on their advice, you can refund the money.

-2. Can Someone Hack Your Cash App With Your Name and Email?
+2. Can Someone Hack Your Cash App With Your Email and Name?